Marcus1506/Chess_AI/README.md

 Chess engine with UI and trained AI

 basic function:
-chess_main provides interactable UI and mouse and key function, and controls some of the game logic. chess_module contains all of the needed classes and logic for the engine to function as well as the board_state as a whole.
+"chess_main.py" provides interactable UI and mouse and key function, and controls some of the game logic.
+"chess_module.py" contains all of the needed classes and logic for the engine to function as well as the board_state as a whole.
-MiniMax Algo contains the used algorithm for searching through the move tree to compare different moves through the resulting board states (in the end NegaMax with early alpha beta pruning was used, without ordering). chess_board_eval_AI was used as a script used for extracting the data from the dataset, exploring the data, building and training the model(s).
+"MiniMaxAlgo" contains the used algorithm for searching through the move tree to compare different moves through the resulting board states (in the end NegaMax with early alpha beta pruning was used, without ordering).
+"chess_board_eval_AI.py" was used as a script for extracting the data from the dataset, exploring the data, building and training the model(s).

-The training of the model was realised using the GPU accelerated tensorflow 2.6 libary on a GTX1080 ti.
+The training of the model was realised using the GPU accelerated tensorflow 2.6 libary on a NVIDIA GTX1080ti GPU.

 In "chess_board_eval_AI.py" the global parameter DEPTH regulates the searched depth by the NegaMax Algorithm.

-The game AI is severely limited for two reasons:
+The game AI is rather limited in its performance (ELO approx. 900) for two reasons:

 1) Since this game was entirely built using only python, its performance is rather slow.
 Here are some changes which could still improve performance: